 1. Log in to CBackup desktop app with your new account.

-2. Find the My Storage tab and click it.
-And then click Add Cloud to select OneDrive, you will need to fill in your OneDrive information on the pop-up page and authorize the account to CBackup.
+2. Find the Storage tab and click it.
+And then select OneDrive, you will need to fill in your OneDrive information on the pop-up page and authorize the account to CBackup.

 3. You could edit the cloud drive name if necessary.
-And then tap the Backup Tasks > New Task to create your OneDrive auto backup task.
+And then tap the Backup > Backup PC to Public Cloud to create your OneDrive auto backup task.

 ✎Note: If you want to automatically back up USB to OneDrive, you can click Settings and set the time when the task will occur automatically under the Scheduler tab.
 It is important to note that CBackup will not back up your USB files until they are recognized on your computer.